 "The Miracle Plant"

 CBD (cannabidiol) is one of more than a hundred “phytocannabinoids" naturally occurring in the cannabis plant.
 One of the main ways these cannabinoids affects us is by imitating the effects of the compounds in our bodies called “endogenous cannabinoids” which are similar to the compounds found in the cannabis plant.
 These "endocannabinoids” are part of a regulatory system called the "Endocannabinoid System."
-The discovery of the cannabinoids and the Endocannbinoid System has greatly impacted the understanding of health and homeostatis.
+The discovery of the cannabinoids and the Endocannbinoid System has greatly impacted the understanding of natural wellness and homeostatis.

 Since the Neolithic Period, cannabis has been a beneficial crop providing fiber for ropes and cloth, seeds for nutrition, and roots, leaves and flowers for ritual and healing.
 Through education we have learned that cannabis plants have different species, which allows the plants to develop differing cannabinoids.
 Cannabis sativa species is known as "hemp" because it usually has a lower THC content (THC is an intoxicating compound) and higher amounts of the non-intoxicating cannabinoid, CBD.
 Cannabis indica is generally known as "marijuana" since the THC compound is highly developed in that species.